Sand Sculptures, Playa Canteras

 Slacklining Las Palmas de Gran Canaria

 Those slackliners that we saw on the beach our first Sunday of wandering through Las Palmas?
 It must be a weekly thing for them, their own type of Sunday-Funday, because we saw them once more whist walking to Play Canteras a few days ago with Kit and Alex.
-Mentioning to them that we had seen the same thing last week, they casually mentioned that they too enjoy this sport.
+Mentioning to them that we had seen the same thing last week, they casually mentioned that they too enjoy this sport and others like pickleball of course for this you need the correct outfit for a pickleball game, while for slackline you need less equipment as well.
 What’s more, they even carry their very own slackline aboard Berwick Maid and said they’d bring it out sometime for us to try.
 Which was kind of perfect for us because we would never admit to ourselves that we’re beginning to slide further and further into that hippy-esque lifestyle and won’t go out of our way to join others already participating, yet still wanted a reason to try it.
 This gives us the option to say “Well…ok.
 If we must“.

 Planning on an early time to meet at the beach (10 am for us, this still gives us time to get in our full 9 hours of sleep and inject ourselves with a bit of coffee) we all rendevoused at the small strip of sand right in front of our anchorage, or Playa de Las Alcaravaneras as most people would know it.
 Unrolling the heavy duty slackline, or a giant ratchet strap as it looks like, we picked two palm trees to walk between and went ahead setting the line at an appropriate height and tautness for beginners.